LEANNA MAE .ORG

 • You need to learn how to let go.

 • Burn out happens.
 Being on call is rough.
-It’s super rough.
 Birth can be rough too.
 It’s not always happy deliveries and healthy babies.
 Stillbirth happens.
 Prematurity happens.
 Drug addiction happens.
 Diseases happen.
 Suffering happens.
 Doulas take care of healthy people and unhealthy people.
 You see good outcomes.
 You see bad outcomes.
 You see joy.
 Sometimes you will see death.
 You comfort grief and the next day you may be rejoicing with a healthy client.
 The emotional toll of birth work is real.
 The grief healthcare workers bottle up is real.
 Burn out happens.

 • Self-care is crucial!